tim1e9/fit-jwt/README.md

 # fit-jwt
-A zero-dependency JavaScript library for working with JWT
+A zero-dependency JavaScript library for working with JWT and OIDC.

 **NOTE:** If you're looking for a complete, OAuth-compliant client, this isn't it.
 Instead, this library implements a subset of the specification.
 The purpose